daugerdas/frontend-notes/html.md

 # Hyper Text Markup Language (HTML)

-Introduction
+- Introduction
-Anatomy
+- Anatomy
-Elements
+- Elements

 ## Introduction
 The Hyper Text Markup Language or HTML is the standard markup language for documents designed to be displayed in a web browser.
 The first version of HTML was written by Tim Berners-Lee in 1993.
 Since then, there have been many different versions of HTML.
+HTML tags give a webpage its structure.
+You can use HTML tags to add photos, buttons, and other elements to your webpage.
+HTML is case-insesitive with regard to tag and attribute names, but XHTML is case sensitive.

+XML (eXtensible Markup Language) provides a way to create new, standards-based markup languages.

 ## Anatomy
 HTML consists of a series of elements.
 The element is the opening tag, followed by content, followed by the closing tag `<p>hello world</p>`.